 My body sways as if I had too much to drink.
 Never been drunk before, but I can imagine the feeling.
 I feel so heavy.
 Whatever strength I had is all gone now.
 I so badly want to fall back down on the pavement, despite the situation I’m in.
 But I won’t do that.
 I can’t.
 My strong will is what’s keeping me stable.
 That comic means too much to me to give up.

 I crawl shakily towards the torn pieces, my body twitching from the fear that Clark will hit me when I’m least expecting it.
 And that is exactly what he does.
 He jabs me so hard in my stomach that I fall to the side and groan from the intense pain.

 I knew the attack was coming, but I couldn’t do anything to stop it.
 I lift my chin, resting it on the steaming pavement as I look at my torn comic.
 Some of the pieces are flying away.
 I eye where each of them lands, noting to retrieve them whenever this is all over.

 A gentle breeze lands a torn piece a few inches from me.
 It is as if the wind is telling me it is on my side.
 I stretch my arm to grab it, but a foot slams on top of my hand, ceasing my movements.

 I should have known better.
 Not even Mother Nature will defend me.

 I don’t scream at Clark’s actions.
 I don’t like admitting it, but I’m used to this pain already.
-Instead I snivel, my whole body shaking as I still take the effort to reach for that piece of paper.
+Instead I snivel, my whole body shaking as I still make the effort to reach for that piece of paper.
 It’s only a few inches away.
 Why does it feel like miles?